Andrew L. Cooksy

 High Resolution Spectroscopy of Free Radicals

-In our experimental work, we search for new spectra of small hydrocarbon or other first-row element free radicals in the infrared regions of the spectrum in order to characterize these dynamic properties.
+In our experimental work, we search for new spectra of small hydrocarbon or related free radicals in the infrared regions of the spectrum in order to characterize these dynamic properties.
 Our mid-infrared quantum cascade laser spectrometer uses a 2-meter 20-pass White cell as the sample chamber.
 With this system we search for strong stretching transitions in the free radicals, and then probe the isomerization coordinate by examining hot band and combination band spectra to obtain measurements at high resolution of the interesting vibrational dynamics of these molecules.
-These studies were originally supported by one of the first NSF CAREER awards, and is currently funded by the Army Research Office.
+This work has been funded by the NSF (including one of the first NSF CAREER awards), Exxon, and the Petroleum Research Fund.

 Computational Studies of Free Radical Structures and Dynamics